 There are several treatments for this: Pyrethrin shamoo, lime sulfer dips, Fipronil spray, Selamectin solution and Ivermectin.
 Depending on which type of treatment the vet prescribes, the coat will need to be treated anywhere from 3 weeks to 45 days.

 All pets in the house will need to be treated.
-Additionally, since this Walking Dandruff is actually a colony of mites that can jump to other surfaces and lay eggs in carpeting etc., the house and all bedding, clothing, etc. will need to be treated in the same why that one would treat for fleas.
+Additionally, since mites that can jump to other surfaces and lay eggs in carpeting etc., the house and all bedding, clothing, etc. will need to be treated in the same way that one would treat for fleas.
 Once a mite has left its host, it can live for up to 10 days.